 Some docker containers can be quite noisy and you don't want all of that output.
-The easy solution is to add this in the docker-compose file to respective container config.
+The easy solution is to add this logging: driver: none in the docker-compose file to respective container config.
 E.g. to make Kafka quite.